YashKumarVerma/simple-rbs/README.md

 [![Ensure Build](https://github.com/YashKumarVerma/simple-rbs/actions/workflows/build.yml/badge.svg)](https://github.com/YashKumarVerma/simple-rbs/actions/workflows/build.yml)[![Tests](https://github.com/YashKumarVerma/simple-rbs/actions/workflows/tests.yml/badge.svg)](https://github.com/YashKumarVerma/simple-rbs/actions/workflows/tests.yml)

+> A video demo is en-route.
+Will be posted by 10PM(IST) / 4:30PM (GMT) Sunday,March 21, 2021

 This is a simple demo of an application that utilized role based authentication mechanism to ensure correct access of data and services.
 In addition to RBS, we're also implementing a cahce layer to demonstrate how database operations can get a significant performance boost with the right thickness of abstraction.

 ## Notes
 - To automatically test the roles and functioning of the RBS mechanism, we've setup e2e tests.
 These check and ensure that each role behaves the way they are expected to.
-Watch all the tests passing
+Watch all the tests passing.

 [![asciicast](https://asciinema.org/a/400439.svg)](https://asciinema.org/a/400439)